Trolleybuses in Schaffhausen: Origins and extensions

+On 29 May 1974, another new section of line, an almost 1 km long Ebnat–Herblingertal section, opened for service.
+This was a branch off of the Waldfriedhof route at Ebnat.
+The new branch was served only in rush hour, and VBSH introduced a second trolleybus route number for it: Line 2, Neuhausen–Herblingertal.
+This reinforcement service was operated by four two-axle trolleybuses.
+Line 2 replaced the peak-period supplementary duties on line 1, which continued to terminate at Waldfriedhof (St. Niklausen) and did not serve the new branch to Herblingertal.

-On 4 August 1980, there was an extension at the other end of the system, when the section from Neuhausen Zentrum to Neuhausen Herbstäcker went into operation.
-At Herbstäcker, another balloon loop was constructed; trolleybuses ran through it counter clock-wise, and with a longer stay at the terminus.
-The opening of this extension led to the introduction of a third route number, because not all services ran through to Herbstäcker.
-Services running only as far as Neuhausen Zentrum were henceforth known as line 2; meanwhile, line 9 was unaffected by the extension, and continued to terminate at Neuhausen Zentrum.
+On 4 August 1980, there was an extension at the other end of the system, when the section from Neuhausen Zentrum to Neuhausen Herbstäcker went into operation, and the services were reorganized.
+At the outer end of the Herbstäcker extension, another balloon loop was constructed, served in the counterclockwise direction.
+The opening of this extension led to the introduction of a third route number, because not all service ran through to Herbstäcker.
+Line 1 was extended over the new section at all times, but trips running only as far as Neuhausen Zentrum from Waldfriedhof were renumbered as line 2, and the peak-hours-only service running from Herblingertal to Neuhausen Zentrum was renumbered as line 9.

 On 31 May 1987, the VBSH opened a new trolleybus and motor bus depot in the Herblingertal, at Ebnatstrasse 145.
 The depot, which remains in use today, replaced the old depot from the tramway era, and was originally connected with the rest of the trolleybus system via the overhead wires of line 9.